 I recently purchased a Dell XPS13 (9365) (thanks to Bitnami for whom I now work) which comes with Windows 10 preinstalled.
-I was aware when purchasing that suspend on Linux is not yet working (thanks David Farrell), as well as other functionality (autorotate, pen integration etc.) and so was keen to have a few options to work on this machine:
+I was aware when purchasing that suspend on Linux is not yet working (thanks David Farrell.
+As of Aug 2017 suspend is fixed, see below), as well as other functionality (autorotate, pen integration etc.) and so was keen to have a few options to work on this machine

 - Running Ubuntu within VirtualBox.

 - Dual booting to Ubuntu/Linux (once the suspend issues fixed, I’ll be using this most of the time)

 - Bash on Windows (mainly just out of interest)

 There were already various articles around for setting up dual booting on the Dell XPS13 9365 model, but none of them had a complete picture.
 Here’s what I did:

 - Downloaded and installed all Dell driver, firmware and application updates from Windows 10

 - Temporarily disabled hibernation, pagefile and system protection to be able to resize the drive using Windows 10’s partition software

 - Switched the SSD drive (and Windows 10) to AHCI mode mode (as Linux doesn’t support the default NVMExpress RAID as David mentions)

 With that done, I was able to install Ubuntu while still dual booting.
 I am currently booting Windows and working within an Ubuntu 17.04 VirtualBox image as I move around quite a bit and depend on suspend/resume.
 But the difference between running in a VM and on the metal is noticeable so I’ll be watching the suspend bug and testing newer kernel releases.